yefeza/django-graphbox/README.md

 # Release Notes

 > -   Version 1.0.0 to 1.1.5 was a package developed for a specific project, and the code was not published on GitHub.
 The code was refactored and published on GitHub on version 1.2.0.
+> -   Version 1.2.3 add support to set custom attributes on the model Type and set custom ordering field for the queries.
+> -   Version 1.2.4 Fix custom attributes on the model Type.
+> -   Version 1.2.5 Add support to select the operations to build for the model.
+You can select between field_by_id, list_field, create_field, update_field and delete_field operations.
+By default all operations are selected.